pyladies/pyladies/PROJECT_TECH_INFRA.md

 # Contributing

 If you would like to join, open an issue requesting to join using the [contributor template](https://github.com/pyladies/pyladies/issues/new).
+Please also join our discussions in our Slack, `#project-tech-infra` channel.